jaantollander/masters-thesis/content/40_results.md

 \clearpage

 ## Counters and rates
-This section shows examples of the sampled counter values and rates computed from the counters.
-We refer to operations from a Lustre client (node) to a Lustre target as a *connection*.
-Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and the computed rates for write operations for 24 hour-period of 2022-10-27.
+Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and rates for write operations for a single job during a 24 hour-period of 2022-10-27.
-Each line displays the values for a connection from a compute node to an OST for the same job.
+Each line displays a single a compute node to an OST connection.
 The x-axis displays time, and the y-axis displays the accumulated amount of operations for counters and the operations per second for the rate.

-TODO: refer to counter resets, explain counter and rate
+TODO: refer to counter resets, explain counter and rate, active vs inactive

 ![
 The upper graph shows a typical saw-tooth pattern for near-linearly increasing counter values that resets periodically.
 The lower graph shows steady rates of writes during the active periods.
-TODO: define the active periods
 \label{fig:job-rate-1}
 ](figures/2022-10-27_ost_job_write_1.svg)